CodingwithTea/t_overlay_notification/README.md

             onPressed: () {
               TNotificationOverlay.show(
                 context: context,
-                title: Text('Success Notification'),
+                title: 'Success Notification',
-                subTitle: Text('This is a success notification.'),
+                subTitle: 'This is a success notification.',
                 type: NotificationType.success,
                 duration: Duration(seconds: 3),
                 height: 80, // Adjust the height of the notification